AleksandrRogov/DynamicsWebApi/.github/README.md

 Please use [DynamicsWebApi Wiki](../../../wiki/) for an object reference.
 It is automatically generated and I could not find a better doc generator, pardon me for that.
 If you know a good ".d.ts -> .md" doc generator - let me know!

-The following table describes all __possible__ properties that can be set in `request` object.
+The following table describes all __possible__ properties that can be set in a `request` object.
 Some parameters may still be absent in a table, please refer to [DynamicsWebApi Wiki](../../../wiki/).

-__Please note!__ Not all operaions accept all properties and if by mistake an invalid property has been specified you will receive either an error saying that the request is invalid or the response will not have expected results.
+__Please note!__ Not all operations accept all properties and if by mistake an invalid property has been specified you will receive either an error saying that the request is invalid or the response will not have expected results.

 Property Name | Type | Operation(s) Supported | Description